codespaceDrifter/LinearFeatureMap/README.md

     ...

 {
-    top unembedding cosine similarity tokens: if we artifically put that activation to a high number and decode it and produce a embedding, what token embeddings is it most similar to
+    top unembedding cosine similarity tokens: the decoder for that feature normalized doted with all normalized tokem embeddings

     a series of contexts based on activations above a certain threshold {